SELECTION OF QUESTIONS AND ANSWERS

 — Scott, New Zealand

-The art that best fulfils our needs and aspiration is the best for us.
+The art that best fulfils our needs and aspirations is the best for us.
 Needs take priority over aspirations.
 Hence, we fulfil our needs before we fulfil our aspirations.

 Suppose you are sick, but you also want to work hard to earn more money to provide well for your family.
 While providing well for your family is a noble aspiration, you should overcome your sickness first.